 Dear Prime Minister,

 I have to admit when you first became leader of the Liberal Party, I had my reservations.
-You were young, inexperienced, and many of your moral and economic beliefs simply opposed mine (and still do).
+You were young, inexperienced, and many of your moral and economic beliefs simply opposed mine.

 Some of these were unfair.
 You may not have had the political resume that previous leaders had, but your relentless work ethic and willingness to engage with Canadians of diverse backgrounds is truly inspiring.